-We are a global software company that provides critical communications and enterprise safety applications that enable customers to automate and accelerate the process of keeping people safe and businesses running during critical events.
-During public safety threats such as active shooter situations, terrorist attacks or severe weather conditions, as well as critical business events such as IT outages or cyber incidents, our SaaS-based platform enables our customers to quickly and reliably aggregate and assess threat data, locate people at risk and responders able to assist, and automate the execution of pre-defined communications processes.
-Our customers use our platform to deliver intelligent, contextual messages to, and receive verification of delivery from, hundreds or millions of recipients, across multiple communications modalities such as voice, SMS and e-mail.
-Our applications enable the delivery of messages in near real-time to more than 100 different communication devices, in over 200 countries and territories, in 15 languages and dialects - all simultaneously.
-We delivered 1.1 billion communications in 2015.
-We automate the process of sending contextual notifications to multiple constituencies and receiving return information on a person's or operations' status so that organizations can act quickly and precisely.
-Our critical communications and enterprise safety applications include Mass Notification, Incident Management, IT Alerting, Safety Connection, Community Engagement, Secure Messaging and Internet of Things, and are easy-to-use and deploy, secure, highly scalable and reliable.
-We believe that our broad suite of integrated, enterprise applications delivered via a single global platform is a significant competitive advantage in the market for critical communications and enterprise safety solutions, which we refer to generally as critical communications.
+We are a global enterprise software company that provides applications that automate the delivery of critical information to help keep people safe and businesses running.
+During public safety threats such as active shooter situations, terrorist attacks or severe weather conditions, as well as critical business events such as IT outages or cyber incidents, our SaaS-based platform enables our customers to quickly and reliably deliver intelligent, contextual messages to, and receive verification of delivery from, hundreds or millions of recipients, across multiple communications modalities such as voice, SMS and e-mail.
+Our applications enable the delivery of messages in near real-time to more than 100 different communication devices, in over 200 countries and territories, in multiple languages and dialects - all simultaneously.
+We automate the process of sending contextual notifications to multiple constituencies so that organizations can act quickly and precisely.
+Our enterprise critical communications applications, which include Mass Notification, Incident Management, IT Alerting, Safety Connection, Community Engagement, Secure Messaging and Internet of Things, are easy-to-use and deploy, secure, highly scalable and reliable.
+We believe that our broad suite of integrated, enterprise applications delivered via a single global platform is a significant competitive advantage.

 In critical situations, the speed at which information is transmitted and accessed is essential.
-For example, United States Department of Homeland Security research indicates that the average duration of an active shooter event at a school is approximately 12.5 minutes, while the average police response time to such events is 18 minutes.
-Accordingly, organizations must be able to rapidly deliver messages that are tailored to multiple, specific audiences, in precise locations and must be assured of delivery.
-Further, the proliferation of mobile and digital communications has resulted in individuals spending less time in a fixed office location, with International Data Corporation estimating that by 2020 mobile workers will account for 72% of the total United States workforce, and this trend has simultaneously increased the number of pathways through which people receive information.
-These developments have made it imperative that critical communications be delivered to social media, outdoor signage and personal computers, as well as via voice, SMS and email.
+Organizations must be able to rapidly deliver messages that are tailored to multiple, specific audiences, in precise locations and must be assured of delivery.
+Further, the proliferation of mobile and digital communication has increased the number of pathways through which people receive information and has made it imperative that alerts be delivered to social media, outdoor signage and personal computers, as well as via voice, SMS and email.
 Moreover, organizations require the ability to leverage all of these pathways, individually or in sequence, to reach people in situations where a certain means of communication may be inoperative or individuals are not responsive to a single pathway.
-During public safety threats and critical business events, the ability to gather, organize and analyze data, and to enable secure, scalable, reliable and automated communications to people can be essential to saving lives and protecting assets.
-Further, the ability to rapidly organize a response with automated communications can also result in significant economic savings, as each minute of unplanned downtime costs organizations an average of approximately \$5,600, according to Gartner, Inc.
+During public safety threats and critical business events, the ability to enable secure, scalable, reliable and automated communications to people can be essential to saving lives, saving money and protecting assets.